zyven-x/News-Website/README.md

+PET (Planet Earth Times) is a daily live news webisite to know global news going on our planet earth.

-This is a News website built with learning its not built with my concept/idea its built for learning purpose only.
+This is learn and made News website its not my idea.